kimtth/awesome-azure-openai-llm/README.md

 1. [NLEP (Natural Language Embedded Programs) for Hybrid Language Symbolic Reasoning](https://arxiv.org/abs/2309.10814): Use code as a scaffold for reasoning.
 NLEP achieves over 90% accuracy when prompting GPT-4.
 [19 Sep 2023]

 1. [A Systematic Survey of Prompt Engineering in Large Language Models: Techniques and Applications](https://arxiv.org/abs/2402.07927): a summary detailing the prompting methodology, its applications.🏆Taxonomy of prompt engineering techniques in LLMs.
 [5 Feb 2024]

+1. [Is the new norm for NLP papers "prompt engineering" papers?](https://www.reddit.com/r/MachineLearning/comments/1ei9e3l/d_is_the_new_norm_for_nlp_papers_prompt/): "how can we make LLM 1 do this without training?"
+Is this the new norm?
+The CL section of arXiv is overwhelming with papers like "how come LLaMA can't understand numbers?"
+[2 Aug 2024]

   - <details>